bytesfield/air-quality-api/README.md

 ## Air Quality API

-This is the Cellulant Card Service
+This gets the air quality information of a nearest city using the GPS coordinates with iqair API

 ## Setup